-Nebulizers are a strange glass contraption that look like an artist’s rendition of a venus fly trap, but they actually work extremely well.
+Nebulizers are a strange glass contraption that look like an artist’s rendition of a venus fly trap, but they actually work pretty well.
 They work through the process of nebulization, which uses oxygen or compressed air to cause solutions and suspensions to break up into small aerosol droplets.
 These droplets can then be directly inhaled, either through a convenient mouthpiece or just by being in proximity of the device.

 This is what is chosen for applications of medicine through diffusion, as it ensures as much medicine as possible is administered to the patient.

 Unfortunately, these can be extremely expensive, but they are generally worth it.

 Considering you can use both for medical applications, it might make sense to utilize cannabis – or even just CBD oil – so as to maximize their medicinal benefits.